johnswil/mantl/docs/getting_started/gce.rst

 Basic Settings
 ^^^^^^^^^^^^^^

-``project``, ``region`` and ``zones`` are unique values for each project in Google Compute Engine. ``project`` is available from the project overview page (use the Project ID not the Project Name.)
-You can select which region and zones you want to use from any of the GCE zones (see the image below) If you're in the United States, (region) `us-central1` and (zones) `us-central1-a,us-central1-b,us-central1-c` are a good choice.
+``Project``, ``region`` and ``zones`` are unique values for each project in Google Compute Engine. ``project`` is available from the project overview page (use the Project ID not the Project Name.)
+You can select which region and zones you want to use from any of the GCE zones (see the image below.)
+If you're in the United States, (region) `us-central1` and (zones) `us-central1-a,us-central1-b,us-central1-c` are good choices.
 If you're in Europe, `europe-west1` and `europe-west1-b,europe-west1-c` might be your best bets.
 If you haven't previously activated Compute Engine for your project, this is a good time to do it.

 .. image:: /_static/gce_zones.png
    :alt: The GCE zones available at Product and Services menu -> Compute Engine -> Zones in their